More courses for doctoral candidates

-There are many opportunities at the University for doctoral students to take courses and improve their qualifications.
+There are many opportunities at the University for doctoral candidates to take courses and improve their qualifications.
 Below we outline some of the services that you can take advantage of.

 Professional development program for University faculty and staff